rvantonder/bap-usage-patterns/README.md

   in ();
 ```

-We're going to run this:
+Note that `!` has been defined as a prefix operator that acts as a cast `var -> exp`.
+We're going to run this BIL code:

 ```
 a := i32 9;